Super-Gaussian Decay of Exponentials: A Sufficient Condition: The Integrability

 \section{The Integrability}

-In this \lcnamecref{sec:integrability}, we prove the following \lcnamecref{mainthm}, which is the main result of this article.
-For the use therein, let us recall that a function $f:[0,\infty)\to[0,\infty)$ is submultiplicative if
+In this \lcnamecref{sec:integrability}, we prove \cref{mainthm}.
+It establishes the finiteness of the integral over the square of a continuous seminorm if a suitable submultiplicative counterterm is added.
+We recall that a function $f:[0,\infty)\to[0,\infty)$ is called submultiplicative if

 {Simple} examples are {given by} the functions $f(x)=|x|^a$ for $a\ge 0$ or $f(x)=\ln(a+x)$ for $a\ge e$ {and we refer to} \cite{GustavssonMaligrandaPeetre.1989} for more details and examples.
-We also remark that products of submultiplicative functions are submultiplicative, which easily follows from the definition. \begin{theorem} Let $\mu$ be a centred Radon Gaussian measure on a locally convex space $X$, $H(\mu) \subseteq X$ the corresponding Cameron--Martin space equipped with its Hilbert space topology and $p$ and $q$ be two $\mu$-measurable seminorms on $X$ such that the $(p+q)$-closure $\mathrm{cl}_{p+q}H(\mu)$ has full $\mu$-measure.
-Assume that the {natural map} $\iota_\mu^{p+q}: H(\mu) \to H(\mu)_{p+q}$ is absolutely 2-summing (or, equivalently, prenuclear) and that the natural map $H(\mu)_{p+q} \to H(\mu)_p$ is injective.
-Then, for any continuous and submultiplicative function $f: [0,\infty) \to [0,\infty)$ satisfying
+We also remark that products of submultiplicative functions are submultiplicative, which easily follows from the definition.